microsoft/macos-cookbook/documentation/resource_machine_name.md

 As defined by the `scutil` manual, an individual macOS system has three different types of names managed by `scutil`: `ComputerName`, `LocalHostName`, and `HostName`.

-The fourth and lesser-known name, the **NetBIOS** name, will be set to an appropriately formatted version of `HostName` by default unless otherwise set explicitly.

 A `dns_domain` property can be optionally specified.
 This will be tacked on to the end of the specified `hostname` property to form a fully-qualified domain name that the system `HostName` will be set to.